Registering PlaceholderAPI Placeholders¶

 There are several functions available from the placeholder manager for registering/unregistering placeholders:

-• When the placeholder is used, placeholder_function is called.
-Should return the text that should replace the placeholder.
+placeholder_functionis called.
+Should return the text that should replace the placeholder. - Returns a

-• When the placeholder is used, placeholder_function is called.
-Should return the text that should replace the placeholder.
+placeholder_functionis called.
+Should return the text that should replace the placeholder. - Returns a

 Tip